skoruba/IdentityServer4.Admin/README.md

   - `Skoruba.IdentityServer4.Admin` - ASP.NET Core MVC application that contains Admin UI

-  - `Skoruba.IdentityServer4.Admin.BusinessLogic` - project that contains Dtos, Repositories, Services and Mappers
+  - `Skoruba.IdentityServer4.Admin.BusinessLogic` - project that contains Dtos, Repositories, Services and Mappers for the IdentityServer4

+  - `Skoruba.IdentityServer4.Admin.BusinessLogic.Identity` - project that contains Dtos, Repositories, Services and Mappers for the Asp.Net Core Identity

+  - `Skoruba.IdentityServer4.Admin.BusinessLogic.Shared` - project that contains shared Dtos and ExceptionHandling for the Business Logic layer of the IdentityServer4 and Asp.Net Core Identity

-  - `Skoruba.IdentityServer4.Admin.EntityFramework` - EF Core data layer that contains AdminDbContext and Entities
+  - `Skoruba.IdentityServer4.Admin.EntityFramework` - EF Core data layer that contains Entities for the IdentityServer4

+  - `Skoruba.IdentityServer4.Admin.EntityFramework.Identity` - EF Core data layer that contains Entities for the Asp.Net Core Identity

+  - `Skoruba.IdentityServer4.Admin.EntityFramework.DbContexts` - project that contains AdminDbContext for the administration

   - `Skoruba.IdentityServer4.Admin.IntegrationTests` - xUnit project that contains the integration tests